 Advanced Hormone Receptor-Positive, HER2-Negative Breast Cancer

-The primary endpoint for the trial was progression-free survival (PFS) evaluated by RECIST (Response Evaluation Criteria in Solid Tumors), based on investigator (local radiology) assessment.
+The primary endpoint for the trial was progression-free survival (PFS) evaluated by Response Evaluation Criteria In Solid Tumors (RECIST), based on investigator (local radiology) assessment.
 Other endpoints included overall survival (OS), objective response rate (ORR), and safety.

 Patients were randomly allocated in a 2:1 ratio to AFINITOR 10 mg/day plus exemestane 25 mg/day (n = 485) or to placebo plus exemestane 25 mg/day (n = 239).
 The two treatment groups were generally balanced with respect to baseline demographics and disease characteristics.
 Patients were not permitted to cross over to AFINITOR at the time of disease progression.